Lawtons Solicitors has a great deal of experience in defending cases of Actual Bodily Harm (ABH) and Grievous Bodily Harm (GBH).

 Seeking expert advice at the earliest stage is vital.
 By doing this you will be in the best position to allocate appropriate representation.

-Offences differ in severity in the eyes of the law, therefore sentences can vary considerably.
+Offences differ in severity in the eyes of the law, therefore sentences and their impact on your future can vary considerably.

 ABH/GBH & The Law